aidanreilly/owncloud_qs/installing/configuring_apache.md

 # Configuring Apache

+1. Install Apache.
+See Prerequisites](../prereqs.md) for complete installation instructions.

-1. Verify Apache is installed and running.
+2. Verify Apache is installed and running.
 Enter the following at the command line:
 ```shell
 	sudo systemctl start httpd
 ```